 Non-pusher mechanical seals, such as bellows mechanical seals, fix the auxiliary sealing element on the shaft and utilize the elasticity of the bellows to achieve sealing.

-Single-spring mechanical seals have a simple structure, and the spring can also serve as the driving element.
+Single-spring mechanical seals have a simple structure, and the single spring mechanical seal can also serve as the driving element.
 However, the specific pressure on the face is uneven, making them unsuitable for high-speed operation.

 Multi-spring mechanical seals have a relatively complex structure, but they offer even specific pressure on the face, making them more suitable for high-speed operation.
 Thus, they are usually recommended as the first choice.